felipejh/FastFeet/README.md

 The authentication is the deliveryman id.

+Before run:

-> Configure the API ip address in:
+- Configure the API ip address in ```~/src/services/api.js```
-~/src/services/api.js
+- If you are running on android, run this commando in the terminal ```adb reverse tcp:3333 tcp:3333``` This is necessary to show the images on the app.

 ### Third-part libraries
 #### Axios